Honestly, Patrick Ness couldn’t have ended the Chaos Walking trilogy in a more perfect way.

 Avoid spoilers, if you can.
 I’m not giving anything away, so, vague summary ahead: Monsters of Men is about young people coming into power, guided by those who are in power already (and who, in most cases, have been corrupted by it).
 Our heroes Todd and Viola are mostly back together again, in the sense that they share many more scenes than they did in Ask and find ways to communicate even when they’re apart, but they’re still constantly buffeted and battered by the competing forces of Mistress Coyle and Mayor Prentiss.

 Who, by the way, is the strongest and most difficult character.
 Is he really the villain of this story, or is he its hero?
 Ness doesn’t answer that question (and nor should he), instead crafting a character who is at once charismatic, paternal, untrustworthy and chilling.
-Which is just the way it should be.
 Of all the characters in Chaos Walking, the Mayor will stay with me the longest.

 (And maybe Manchee.
 Love that dog.)